AI4Bharat/IndicLLMSuite/README.md

 </table>

 ## IndicAlign
 IndicAlign is the largest multilingual Instruction Fine-tuning dataset for Indic Languages, comprising a diverse collection of around 74.7 million prompt-response pairs.
-This data has been collected through four methods: aggregating existing Instruction Fine-tuning (IFT) datasets, translating high-quality English datasets to 14 Indic languages, generating synthetic data using context-grounded conversations from India-centric Wikipedia articles and establishing a crowd-sourcing platform Anudesh for prompt collection.
+This data has been collected through four methods: aggregating existing Instruction Fine-tuning (IFT) datasets, translating high-quality English datasets to 14 Indic languages, generating synthetic data using context-grounded conversations from India-centric Wikipedia articles, and establishing a crowd-sourcing platform Anudesh for prompt collection.
 Indic Align comprises two distinct splits: [IndicAlign-Instruct](#indicalign-insrtuct) and [IndicAlign-Toxic](#indicalign-toxic).

 IndicAlign can be downloaded from [Huggingface 🤗](https://huggingface.co/datasets/ai4bharat/indic-align).